Apra487/Travelly/README.md

 # Travelly
-Travelly is a fictional travel website .[Live Demo](https://apra487.github.io/Travelly/)
+Travelly is a fictional travel website .